SmartTokenLabs/TokenScript/doc/javascript_api.md

 }
 ```

-Where attributes like `votingRights` are defined in Tokenscript.
+Where attributes like `votingRights` are defined in TokenScript.

 For a non-fungible token, like a ticket to an event: